What are the best options for family bikes? Learn the pros and cons of trailers, cargo bikes, bike seats, trail-a-bikes, and more!

 - They usually come with a rain cover, so you can keep kids and cargo warm and dry on rainy days.

 - It’s perfect for hauling pets.
-We bought our box bike off of someone who used it for their dog, and we use it to take our kittens to the vet.
+We bought our box bike from someone who used it for their dog, and we use it to take our cats to the vet.

 - They are also very expensive.